Something new is coming

 A MOD1 front suspension package (minus the sway bar) arrived from Mike Maier Inc. While I could have built something myself, time and a proven combo won out over DIY.
 Mike knows his stuff and getting a set of shocks that were already setup for this chassis was a huge benefit as well.
 I went with a set of single adjustables instead of doubles, sometimes you got to hold yourself back just a little bit…

 Then it was time to go to the next level of silliness.
 Big wheels and tires are what every autocrosser wants and muscle car guys can never seem to get enough rubber under a car.
 I had dreams of 315s on all 4 corners of the car and hatched a plan to make it happen.
+Using a wheel spacing tool, I was able to visualize what might rub.

 On a vintage car like my Mustang, wheel choice is difficult.
 Modern cars have LOTS of backspacing (or large positive offset) which means the hub to wheel mounting flange is very far outboard on the car.
 There are lots of benefits to this.
 If you recall back to the Camaro front suspension design, we ended up with 9″ of backspacing in the front!
 Modern cars typically are upwards of 6″ of backspacing on a 8″ wheel.
 This is a big change from the 4.5″ that a classic Mustang usually runs.
 When a modern wheel gets fitted to an old car, the wheels sit too far inboard and end up hitting body, suspension, you name it, not to mention they end up looking funny.